 Injury Data Evaluation & Analysis (IDEA)

-Firefighter injury data are gathered by multiple organizations, including the NFPA (National Fire Prevention Association) and NFIRS (National Fire Incident Reporting System).
+Firefighter injury data are gathered by multiple organizations, including the National Fire Prevention Association (NFPA) and National Fire Incident Reporting System (NFIRS).
 The resulting injury estimates are very different from one another and do not allow for analysis of the granular data the fire service needs - data that allow departments and states to compare themselves to others, and thoroughly investigate what is happening to their members.
-In response to FEMA’s Assistance to Firefighter Grants program calling for proposals that “focus on the design and feasibility of a new database system”, previously non-integrated data was linked (workers’ compensation, safety office, human resources, hospital/ED visits, 911 calls).
+In response to the Federal Emergency Management Agency's (FEMA) Assistance to Firefighter Grants (AFG) program calling for proposals that “focus on the design and feasibility of a new database system”, previously non-integrated data was linked (workers’ compensation, safety office, human resources, hospital/ED visits, 911 calls).
 Two studies were completed to develop model firefighter nonfatal injury surveillance systems through linkage of previously unrelated data systems: The Firefighter Injury Research and Safety Trends (FIRST) project and the Firefighter Injury Research and Safety Trends Reliability Study (FIRST-RS).